My Roots

 I have experienced profound loss—the kind that uprooted the foundation of my being.
 I lost what I once held close and intimately, and in that grief, I found myself at a threshold: keep surviving as I had, or begin tending to the parts of me that were quietly asking for care.

 Being seen is at the heart of belonging.
 I carry a deep belief that healing begins when we feel safe, held, and truly acknowledged.
 Trauma doesn't have to define your future.
 Whatever you carry from experience is not too much, not wrong, not broken beyond repair.
-When you're ready, I'm here—to witness your story with the same tenderness that has helped me slowly come home to myself, and believe I was worth caring for.
+When you're ready, I'm here—to witness your story with the same tenderness that helped me slowly come home to myself, and believe I was worth staying for.

 I have experienced profound loss—the kind that uprooted the foundation of my being.
 I lost what I once held close and intimately, and in that grief, I found myself at a threshold: keep surviving as I had, or begin tending to the parts of me that were quietly asking for care.

 Being seen is at the heart of belonging.
 I carry a deep belief that healing begins when we feel safe, held, and truly acknowledged.
 Trauma doesn't have to define your future.
 Whatever you carry from experience is not too much, not wrong, not broken beyond repair.
-When you're ready, I'm here—to witness your story with the same tenderness that has helped me slowly come home to myself, and believe I was worth caring for.
+When you're ready, I'm here—to witness your story with the same tenderness that helped me slowly come home to myself, and believe I was worth staying for.